jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 $$\Rightarrow F\  + \ \ln{P\left( S \right)} \geq \ 0$$

 $$F\  \geq \  - \ln{P(S)}$$

+> Free energy is the surprisal an organism experiences upon sampling some data, given a generative model.

 More specifically, **free energy is the surprisal an organism experiences upon sampling some data, given a generative model.** If you're up for it, you should try matching those words to the parts of the equations that encode them!